About the School of Medicine

-Hofstra University and North Shore-LIJ Health System are partners in the establishment and operation of the Hofstra North Shore-LIJ School of Medicine.
-The School of Medicine is built upon the strong clinical and graduate medical education programs of the Health System and the robust research and academic programs of Hofstra University and the Feinstein Institute for Medical Research at North Shore-LIJ Health System.
-A brief history of each of the partners and of the School's development is included below.
+Hofstra University and Northwell Health are partners in the establishment and operation of the Hofstra Northwell School of Medicine.
+The School of Medicine is built upon the strong clinical and graduate medical education programs of the Health System and the robust research and academic programs of Hofstra University and the Feinstein Institute for Medical Research at Northwell Health.
+A brief history of the School's development is included below.

-In 2006, the Association of American Medical Colleges, citing population increases, a doubling between 2000 and 2030 of the number of citizens over the age of 65, and an aging physician workforce, recommended that medical school enrollment be increased by 30 percent by 2015.
-By this time, the University and the Health System each had reached a rapid-growth stage of development at which collaborating to develop a nationally renowned medical school became a highly attractive and advantageous endeavor.
-Aligned in their visions for their institutions, Hofstra University President Stuart Rabinowitz and North Shore-LIJ Health System President/CEO Michael Dowling began to discuss the advantages of collaborating to create an innovative school of medicine.
+In 2006, the Association of American Medical Colleges (AAMC), citing population increases, a doubling between 2000 and 2030 of the number of citizens over the age of 65, and an aging physician workforce, recommended that medical school enrollment be increased by 30 percent by 2015.

 In June 2010, the Liaison Committee on Medical Education (LCME) granted Preliminary Accreditation to the School of Medicine.
 Also, in June 2010, the School of Medicine officially opened its initial building and on August 1, 2011, the School welcomed its inaugural class.
-In 2013, the School of Medicine will break ground on the expansion of the campus of its medical education center.
-The new facility will increase the size of the main education site by over 60,000 square feet.
+In June 2013, the School of Medicine received Provisional Accreditation from the LCME and attained Full Accreditation in 2015.
+The School also opened the doors to its expansion building in 2015 which increased the size of the main education site to over 60,000 gross square feet, bringing the total physical structure to 113,000 square feet.